jonats214/laravel-vue-tailwind-dashboard/README.md

 ## How To Use

 1. Using your docker supported command line (e.g. WSL for docker windows etc), navigate to the project's root directory
-2. Enter `docker-compose exec up -d`
+2. Enter `docker-compose exec up -d`.
+This normally take around a couple of minutes for new installs.
 3. You can enter the command `docker-compose exec app bash` to open bash command line for laravel command
 4. After you're done, you can enter `docker-compose down` to shut down the docker containers
 5. For vue and tailwind development, open another command line and enter `npm install`